The Bull Market of the Mid-1980s

 | Canada | TSE 300 | -11.3% |

-The crash was global in scope.
-Markets in Hong Kong had already fallen 11 percent on the preceding Friday and remained closed for the rest of the week.
-London's FTSE 100 fell 10.8 percent on Monday, its decline limited partly because the London Stock Exchange had been forced to close early due to the Great Storm of October 15-16, which felled 15 million trees across southern England and disrupted transportation.
-Over the following days and weeks, markets in Australia fell 41.8 percent, Hong Kong's Hang Seng lost 45.8 percent for the month, and the Singapore Straits Times Index dropped 42 percent.
+This was not an American event.
+Markets in Hong Kong had already fallen 11 percent the preceding Friday and would remain shuttered for the rest of the week.
+London's FTSE 100 dropped 10.8 percent on Monday β its losses partially contained because the Great Storm of October 15-16 had felled 15 million trees across southern England, disrupted transportation, and forced the London Stock Exchange to close early.
+In the days and weeks that followed, Australian markets lost 41.8 percent, Hong Kong's Hang Seng shed 45.8 percent for the month, and Singapore's Straits Times Index fell 42 percent.

 Portfolio Insurance and the Feedback Loop

-Portfolio insurance was a hedging strategy developed in the early 1980s by finance professors Hayne Leland and Mark Rubinstein of the University of California, Berkeley, and commercialized through their firm Leland O'Brien Rubinstein Associates.
-The strategy was based on the Black-Scholes options pricing model and sought to replicate the payoff of a protective put option by dynamically selling S&P 500 index futures as the market declined and buying them back as it rose.
-By providing a floor on portfolio losses, the strategy was marketed as a way for institutional investors such as pension funds to participate in equity market gains while limiting downside risk.
+Developed in the early 1980s by UC Berkeley finance professors Hayne Leland and Mark Rubinstein and commercialized through their firm Leland O'Brien Rubinstein Associates, portfolio insurance was built on the Black-Scholes options pricing model.
+It sought to replicate the payoff of a protective put option by dynamically selling S&P 500 index futures as the market fell and buying them back as it rose β in theory, providing institutional investors like pension funds with a floor on losses while allowing them to capture upside gains.

-By October 1987, an estimated $60 to $90 billion in institutional equity assets were managed using portfolio insurance strategies.
-The problem was that all of these programs responded to falling prices in the same way: by selling index futures.
-On Black Monday, as stock prices fell, portfolio insurance programs generated massive sell orders in the S&P 500 futures market.
-These orders drove futures prices well below the theoretical fair value of the underlying stocks, demonstrating the devastating market impact of large orders.
-Index arbitrageurs, who profited from discrepancies between futures and cash market prices, responded by selling stocks in the cash market and buying the cheaper futures, thereby transmitting the selling pressure from Chicago's futures pits to the New York Stock Exchange floor.
+By October 1987, an estimated $60 to $90 billion in institutional equity assets were managed under portfolio insurance strategies.
+Every one of these programs responded to falling prices in exactly the same way: by selling index futures.
+On Black Monday, as stocks declined, the programs generated massive sell orders in the S&P 500 futures pit, driving futures prices well below the theoretical fair value of the underlying stocks and demonstrating the market impact of large orders in devastating fashion.
+Index arbitrageurs β traders who profit from discrepancies between futures and cash prices β responded by selling stocks on the NYSE floor and buying the cheaper futures, transmitting the selling pressure from Chicago to New York.

-The result was a destructive feedback loop: falling stock prices triggered portfolio insurance selling of futures, which drove futures prices to deep discounts, which triggered arbitrage selling of stocks, which caused further stock price declines, which triggered additional portfolio insurance selling.
-The Brady Commission concluded that on October 19, three portfolio insurance strategies accounted for just under $2 billion in selling, and ten other institutional investors not using formal portfolio insurance strategies but following similar reactive selling patterns contributed another $1.5 billion.
+A destructive feedback loop locked in.
+Falling stock prices triggered portfolio insurance selling of futures.
+Depressed futures prices triggered arbitrage selling of stocks.
+Lower stock prices triggered more portfolio insurance selling.
+The Brady Commission concluded that on October 19, just three portfolio insurance strategies accounted for nearly $2 billion in selling, while ten other institutional investors following similar reactive patterns contributed another $1.5 billion.

 The Federal Reserve Response

-Federal Reserve Chairman Alan Greenspan, who had assumed office only two months earlier on August 11, 1987, faced the most severe test of central bank crisis management since the Great Depression.
-Before markets opened on Tuesday, October 20, the Fed issued a terse one-sentence statement affirming its readiness to serve as a source of liquidity to support the economic and financial system.
-Though brief, the statement signaled unambiguously that the central bank would not allow the crash to precipitate a broader financial crisis.
+Alan Greenspan had been Federal Reserve Chairman for all of two months when he faced the most severe test of central bank crisis management since the Great Depression.
+Before markets opened on Tuesday, October 20, the Fed issued a single sentence: it affirmed "its readiness to serve as a source of liquidity to support the economic and financial system."
+Brief as it was, the statement left no ambiguity β the central bank would not allow the crash to cascade into a broader financial crisis.

-The Fed backed its words with action, injecting reserves into the banking system through open market operations and privately encouraging major banks to continue extending credit to securities firms, many of which faced acute liquidity crises.
-E. Gerald Corrigan, president of the Federal Reserve Bank of New York, personally contacted the heads of major New York banks to ensure that credit lines to broker-dealers remained open.
-Several specialist firms and market makers on the NYSE floor were on the verge of insolvency, and their failure could have forced the Exchange to halt trading entirely.
+Action followed immediately.
+The Fed injected reserves into the banking system through open market operations while privately pressing major banks to keep extending credit to securities firms, many of which faced acute liquidity crises.
+E. Gerald Corrigan, president of the Federal Reserve Bank of New York, personally called the heads of major New York banks to ensure that credit lines to broker-dealers remained open.
+Several specialist firms and market makers on the NYSE floor were teetering on the edge of insolvency; their failure would likely have forced the Exchange to halt trading entirely.

-Tuesday, October 20, proved to be a harrowing near-miss.
-The market dropped another 9 percent in early trading, and the Chicago Mercantile Exchange came close to suspending trading in S&P 500 futures.
-Had it done so, the NYSE would likely have followed, potentially triggering a cascade of closures across global markets.
-Instead, a dramatic rally in the final hours of trading saw the Dow recover 102 points, closing up 5.9 percent for the day.
-The immediate crisis had passed.
+Tuesday, October 20, came terrifyingly close to a second catastrophe.
+The market dropped another 9 percent in early trading, and the Chicago Mercantile Exchange nearly suspended trading in S&P 500 futures β a move that would have forced the NYSE to follow, potentially triggering a cascade of closures across global markets.
+Instead, a dramatic late-session rally saw the Dow recover 102 points, closing up 5.9 percent for the day.
+The immediate crisis had passed, though it left behind an understanding of systemic fragility that would reshape regulation for decades.

 Regulatory Reforms and Circuit Breakers

-The most enduring regulatory response to Black Monday was the introduction of circuit breakers, automated mechanisms that halt or slow trading when markets decline by specified thresholds.
-The NYSE implemented its first circuit breakers in October 1988, initially triggered by point-based declines of 250 and 400 points in the Dow.
-The system has been revised multiple times since, most significantly after the Flash Crash of May 6, 2010, when the Dow plunged nearly 1,000 points in minutes before recovering.
+Black Monday's most enduring regulatory legacy was the circuit breaker β an automated mechanism that halts or slows trading when markets decline by specified thresholds.
+The NYSE implemented its first version in October 1988, initially triggered by 250-point and 400-point drops in the Dow.
+After the Flash Crash of May 6, 2010, when the Dow plunged nearly 1,000 points in minutes before recovering, the system was overhauled.
 Modern circuit breakers are percentage-based and operate at three tiers: a 7 percent decline in the S&P 500 triggers a fifteen-minute halt (Level 1), a 13 percent decline triggers another halt (Level 2), and a 20 percent decline halts trading for the remainder of the day (Level 3).

-The crash also prompted efforts to improve coordination between equity and futures markets, which had operated with minimal communication before October 1987.
-The SEC and the Commodity Futures Trading Commission established joint surveillance protocols, and exchanges implemented cross-market information-sharing systems.
-Margin requirements in the futures markets were raised to reduce leverage.
+Efforts to improve coordination between equity and futures markets also gained urgency.
+Before October 1987, these markets had operated with minimal communication.
+In the aftermath, the SEC and the Commodity Futures Trading Commission established joint surveillance protocols, exchanges implemented cross-market information-sharing systems, and margin requirements in the futures markets were raised to reduce leverage.

 Aftermath and Legacy

-In contrast to the crash of 1929, Black Monday did not precipitate a recession or a prolonged economic downturn.
-The United States economy continued to grow, and the stock market recovered its losses within approximately two years, with the Dow surpassing its pre-crash peak in August 1989.
-This outcome is widely attributed to the Federal Reserve's swift and decisive response, which prevented the crash from triggering a cascading failure of financial institutions and a contraction in credit.
+Unlike the crash of 1929, Black Monday did not precipitate a recession or prolonged downturn.
+The U.S. economy continued to grow, and the Dow surpassed its pre-crash peak by August 1989 β a recovery widely attributed to the Federal Reserve's swift intervention, which prevented the crash from triggering a cascading failure of financial institutions and a contraction in credit.

-The experience of 1987 profoundly influenced central bank behavior in subsequent crises.
-The Greenspan doctrine of aggressive monetary easing in response to financial market dislocations became a template applied during the 1998 Long-Term Capital Management crisis, the aftermath of the September 11, 2001, attacks, and the 2008 global financial crisis under Greenspan's successor Ben Bernanke.
-Critics have argued that this approach created a moral hazard by encouraging excessive risk-taking, but its origins in the successful management of Black Monday gave it enduring credibility among policymakers.
+That success carried its own consequences.
+The experience of 1987 profoundly shaped central bank behavior in every subsequent crisis.
+Greenspan's doctrine of aggressive monetary easing in response to financial dislocations became the template for the 1998 Long-Term Capital Management rescue, the response to the September 11, 2001, attacks, and the 2008 global financial crisis under his successor Ben Bernanke.
+Critics argued that the approach created moral hazard by encouraging excessive risk-taking, but its origins in Black Monday's successful resolution gave it lasting credibility among policymakers.

 Related